Ivy Raider ‘Moneyball for Gunnery’

 Authors

-previously commanded 2nd Battalion, 23rd Infantry Regiment, 1st Stryker Brigade Combat Team (SBCT), 4th
+commanded 2nd Battalion, 23rd Infantry Regiment, 1st Stryker Brigade Combat Team (SBCT), 4th Infantry

-Infantry Division.
-He has served in the 101st Airborne Division, the 1st Armored Division, and as an
+Division.
+He has served in the 101st Airborne Division, the 1st Armored Division, and as an assistant

-assistant professor of economics in the U.S. Military Academy (USMA) Department of Social Sciences.
-A
+professor of economics in the U.S. Military Academy (USMA) Department of Social Sciences.
+A Goodpaster

-Goodpaster Scholar in the Advanced Strategic Planning and Policy Program (ASP3), he holds a Master in
+Scholar in the Advanced Strategic Planning and Policy Program (ASP3), he holds a Master in Public Policy

-of Headquarters and Headquarters Company, 2-23 IN.
-He holds a bachelor’s degree in nuclear engineering
+Headquarters and Headquarters Company, 2-23 IN.
+He holds a bachelor’s degree in nuclear engineering from

 1LT Ben Lopez is a U.S. Army Infantry officer who currently serves as chief of current